shanemmattner/ESP32-C3_Rust_Tutorials/README.md

 ## Chapter 3 - Blinky FSM
 Next we'll put the blinky logic into a FSM using the [statig crate](https://github.com/mdeloof/statig).

+## Chapter 4 - Blinky + Button HSM
+Add a button to the blinky program and make a hierarchical state machine using the [statig crate](https://github.com/mdeloof/statig).

+## Chapter 5 - Blinky + Button Pub/Sub
+Add a button to the blinky program and use pub/sub to talk between an LED fsm and button fsm

-## Chapter 4 - Blinky + WiFi
+## Chapter 6 - Blinky + WiFi
 Blinky, but now we're connected to WiFi

-## Chapter 5 - Blinky + Button HSM
-Add a button to the blinky program and make a hierarchical state machine using the [statig crate](https://github.com/mdeloof/statig).

 ## Roadmap: